lgtm-migrator/invenio-records-draft/README.md

          302 is returned pointing to the published record.

-7. The serialized representation of a draft record contains a section named `oarepo:validation`.
+7. The serialized representation of a draft record contains a section named `oarepo:validity`.
 This section contains the result of marshmallow and JSONSchema validation against original schemas.

 8. Deletion of a published record does not delete the draft record.